Does Nitrogen Tire Inflation Improve Mileage & Save Money?

 I filled in the following numbers in the calculator (versus the ridiculously inflated pre-set numbers): 12,000 miles per year, $75 per tire replacement cost, $2.75 cost per gallon, and 25 miles per gallon fuel efficiency.
 As a result, the calculator determined that nitrogen inflation would save me:

 Don’t buy it.
-This calculator is the most prominent in search results, but the ‘Get Nitrogen Institute’ has a list of sponsors that all benefit monetarily from you filling your tires with nitrogen (i.e. Costco sells nitrogen tire inflation, Parker Hannifin sells nitrogen machines, etc.).
+This calculator is the most prominent in search results, but the ‘Get Nitrogen Institute’ has a list of sponsors that all benefit monetarily from you filling your tires with nitrogen (e.g. Costco sells nitrogen tire inflation, Parker Hannifin sells nitrogen machines, etc.).
 In fact, the calculator doesn’t explain at all where they came up with their numbers.
 Smells fishy to me.
 Let’s look at the science a little further.

 Isn’t Air Mostly Nitrogen?